-Normal and altered physiology of the endocrine system, classifications of diabetes, risk factors and complications.
+Normal and altered physiology of the endocrine system, classifications of Diabetes, risk factors and complications.
 The socio-political context.
 Treatments, devices and evidence.
-Concordance, nutritional needs, podiatry, long term care and educational support services, QOF targets, Promoting empowerment in Diabetes, leading in innovation in Diabetes management, critiquing evidence within Diabetes care.
+Concordance, nutritional needs, podiatry, long term care and educational support services, QOF targets.

 Indicative Bibliography:

 Please note the essential reads and other indicative reading are subject to annual review and update.